gudluckman/smart-ape-bot/README.md

 ## Details

 - Using ChatGPT API as a discord bot feature
-- Having two AI personalities (friendly/negatively) towards our interaction
+- Having two AI personalities (friendly/negatively) towards user interaction
 - Bot includes basic bot commands like weather, embed, and more to come